 Update: Do not forget to take medicines out of your bag before security scans for more convenient TSA checks.

 We all know how essential is a face mask for us during this pandemic.
 When you are traveling with kids or alone, you must carry a face mask with you.
 However, CDC does not recommend a facial covering for kids younger than 2-year-old as they may not be able to remove it without assistance.
 While you are traveling with kids, make sure you take the right measures and sanitize everything responsibly.

 If you are traveling with an infant, a car seat cover is a good alternative to protect your child from getting sick.
 Also, you can use it as a nursing cover.

 You have to carry some easy, lightweight, and fun toys for kids to keep them engaged.
 Make sure you visit the dollar store a couple of days before your flight and grab whatever you think your kids gonna enjoy while on the flight.
 Do not take too many, just a few, and give your child one at a time.

 My son loves cars and he loves to play with 4 to 5 small cars at a time.
-For travel, hot wheel cars pack or matchbox cars pack does the trick every-time.
+For travel, a hot wheel car pack or matchbox car pack does the trick every time.
 Do not forget to keep a sanitizing spray to keep toys clean.